Trump: Paul Ryan 'Weak, Ineffective & Stupid,' 'Almost Killed' GOP

-President Donald Trump on Saturday lambasted former House Speaker Paul Ryan once again, calling him “Weak, ineffective & stupid” and said the now-retired lawmaker “almost killed” the Republican Party.
+President Donald Trump on Saturday lambasted former House Speaker Paul Ryan once again, calling him “Weak, ineffective & stupid” and said the now-retired lawmaker “almost killed” the Republican Party when he was in Congress.

 “House Minority Leader Kevin McCarthy is a far superior leader than was Lame Duck Speaker Paul Ryan,” President Trump began on Twitter.
 “Tougher, smarter and a far better fundraiser, Kevin is already closing in on 44 Million Dollars.
 Paul’s final year numbers were, according to Breitbart, “abysmal.””